What is religion? Religion, dharma, has nothing to do with thoughts or with thinking.

 “The experience is suppressed, the seeing is suppressed and only words are left floating in the mind.
 These words themselves are our thoughts.
 These thoughts are very short-lived so before one thought dies away we transform another experience into thoughts.
 This process continues throughout our lifetimes, and we become so filled with words and so burdened under them that we lose ourselves in them.
 To drop the habit of giving words to our experiences is to eliminate the birth of thoughts.
 Try and understand this.”

-Abridged from: Osho, The Perfect Way, Talk #3 – Thought Birth Control
+Excerpted and abridged from the complete talk: Osho, The Perfect Way, Talk #3 – Thought Birth Control